About the 4-H Computer Science Project

 Showcasing What You’ve Learned

 Computer science projects cover a wide array of topics, but in each area, there are three divisions: Beginner (Grades 3-5), Intermediate (Grades 6-8), and Advanced (Grades 9-12).
+Project exhibits are submitted for judging at the annual Marion County 4-H Showcase.

 - Computer science exhibit guidelines for 4-H members grades 3-12